Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 - Extra wings and additional shoe rack.

-- It’s quite large so takes up a bit of space.
+- Large size: takes up a bit of space.

 - May break or tip if overloaded.